NevroHelios/Spam-Detection/README.md

 ## Contact

-For any questions or issues regarding this project, feel free to contact [Arka Daash](mailto:dasharka05@gmail.com).
+For any questions or issues regarding this project, feel free to contact [me](mailto:dasharka05@gmail.com).